The Family Farm

 Going back to the land is so exciting after years of city life.
 The view of the pond with trees swaying in the wind is so peaceful.
 The sounds of geese sqwaking over who knows what and roosters crowing for attention of his "girls" and turkeys gobbling at the chrome bumper on the pickup only add to the comfort of nature.
 No annoying toms allowed!

 As part of sustainable agriculture, herbs and vegetables need fertile compost.
 Our choice of fertile compost-makers are heritage chickens, heritage turkeys, geese and large black hogs.
-After years of struggling with predators, we now have five large guard dogs to keep the varmits at bay.
+After years of struggling with predators, we now have large guard dogs to keep the varmits at bay.
 These are Akbash or Great Pyrenees/Anatolian mix dogs that will sit with the animals and protect them from anything that remotely might make it onto the property.
 We don't even lose precious vegetables to squirrels or baby chicks to hawks!
 (Ok, so they haven't figured out that snakes are a threat to baby chicks yet.)
 Let us know if you are interested in a pup for your farm.

 The dream is to grow medicinal herbs and ALL sorts of edibles.
 Herbs are beautiful plants in very many ways.
 Farming is so wonderfully unpredicatble, especially the weather.